ibm-cloud-docs/power-iaas/global-replication-service.md

 ### Actions on the secondary site
 {: #configure-secondary-site}

-To enable DR on the secondary site, complete the following steps:
+To enable volume replication on the secondary site, complete the following steps:
 1. Onboard the auxiliary volume by using the [onboard auxiliary volume](/apidocs/power-cloud#pcloud-volume-onboarding-post) API.
 For more information, see [Onboarding auxiliary volumes](#onboard-aux-vol).

 2. Create a standby virtual server instance with onboarded auxiliary volumes.

     You can create a standby virtual server instance with the onboarded volumes or attach the onboarded volumes to the existing virtual server instance.

-Now you have the setup ready for DR. See [Performing a failover and failback operation](/docs/power-iaas?topic=power-iaas-getting-started-GRS#perform-fail-over-back) section to understand the recovery when a site failure occurs.
+Now you have the setup ready to enable replication service.
+See [Performing a failover and failback operation](/docs/power-iaas?topic=power-iaas-getting-started-GRS#perform-fail-over-back) section to understand the recovery when a site failure occurs.

 ## Onboarding auxiliary volumes
 {: #onboard-aux-vol}